apisnetworks/apiscp-docs/docs/INSTALL.md

 ## Server provision

 [Bootstrapper](https://github.com/apisnetworks/apnscp-playbooks) is an idempotent tool to continuously update and correct your server.
 If things drift, Bootstrapper is designed to provide the **minimal set** of enforcing changes to make your server work.
-You will always have free rein of your server as long as it doesn't impede upon the responsibility of apnscp.
+You will always have free rein of your server as long as it doesn't impede upon the responsibility of ApisCP.

 Bootstrapping takes between 60 - 120 minutes depending upon provider capacity.
 Generally lower figures indicate a less oversold provider, but times can change as clients are housed on the server.
-Once installed, be sure to log out of the server and log back in or load a new shell with the correct apnscp environment,
+Once installed, be sure to log out of the server and log back in or load a new shell with the correct ApisCP environment,

 ```bash
 exec $SHELL -i